-25 Council member Greenly stated the other thing too is when we started talking in there about no PD Officer, current officer, or town employee; he has a little bit of reservation with that.
-We 26 have employees who live in our town so they are taxpayers.
-He really doesn't see an issue with 27 that.
-He also realized looking at that supporting documentation package you gave us, that is 28 probably based on Best Practice.
-He thinks that our town is unique, and we do not have any 29 incidences.
+Council member Greenly stated the other thing too is when we started talking in there about no PD Officer, current officer, or town employee; he has a little bit of reservation with that.
+We have employees who live in our town so they are taxpayers.
+He really doesn't see an issue with that.
+He also realized looking at that supporting documentation package you gave us, that is probably based on Best Practice.
+He thinks that our town is unique, and we do not have any incidences.
 He asked the chief a couple questions.
-A lot of the things that we are looking at that 30 happened in other cities have not happened here.
-He is not saying God forbid it won't happen, 31 and we don't want it to happen.
+A lot of the things that we are looking at that happened in other cities have not happened here.
+He is not saying God forbid it won't happen, and we don't want it to happen.
 He thinks that heightened awareness.
-He sees this as a great 32 conduit out to our public.
-He will be honest with you, when he talked to everybody, and he keeps 33 a list of people who he speaks to, he spoke to 33 residents about this proposal.
+He sees this as a great conduit out to our public.
+He will be honest with you, when he talked to everybody, and he keeps a list of people who he speaks to, he spoke to 33 residents about this proposal.
 He got, "Why?"
-34 Every single one.
+Every single one.
 That led to other questions when we started talking.
-Of course, we talked about 35 Portland and other things like that.
+Of course, we talked about Portland and other things like that.
 He asked Sally the same question that Tip just asked.
-This is a 36 guideline, a base.
+This is a guideline, a base.
 He can get behind it based on that.
-If we are going to vote on it as it stands 37 here, he probably would have to say, "No." He likes the intent, thinks we are ready to go and 38 39 really appreciates your civicmindedness.
+If we are going to vote on it as it stands here, he probably would have to say, "No." He likes the intent, thinks we are ready to go and really appreciates your civicmindedness.

 Molly Magoffin stated that she just wanted to come to provide a suggestion from the Task Force.
-As we reviewed the language in the Resolution, we had two suggestions to change in the

-42 As we reviewed the language in the resolution, we had two suggestions to change in the 43 language.
+As we reviewed the language in the Resolution, we had two suggestions to change in the language.
 Under the "Whereas, Sections (a), (b), (c), and (d)."
-She believes it is on the second

-44 page of the Resolution towards the top.
+She believes it is on the second page of the Resolution towards the top.
 In (a), it talks about who this Committee will advise.
-It

-44 page of the Resolution towards the top.
-In (a), it tarks about who this Committee will advise.
-It in line with the structure of the other Committees, Commissions, and Boards.
+It says, "Town Council and the Police Department" she believes.
+Where it says, "The purpose of the Community Policing Advisory Committee shall be to: (a) advise the Town Council, Town Manager, and Town Police."
+We suggest that be changed to just the "Town Council" so that it is in line with the structure of the other Committees, Commissions, and Boards.
 And then under Section (c) in that same point, we suggest that the word "racial" be removed so that it doesn't narrow the scope of the Committee to just racial injustices, but that this Committee can also look into other potential injustices.